LocationNew York, NY, USA

 ContractorTony Carney from Gauge Contracting Inc.

-From the architect.
+Text description provided by the architects.
 On May 7th, Phillip Salem will open the doors to his dream, an 1,800 sqft boutique in New York City’s fashionable Meatpacking District that will be home to over 70 emerging designers and eminent brands, many of which cannot be found elsewhere.
 OWEN fuses organic and modern architectural elements in an innovative environment differentiated by personalized service.

 “I am in business to not only inspire people through clothing, but to captivate and ignite the client's artistic mind through a non-egotistical and creative atmosphere.
 I hope to accomplish an evolution of a client's personal style through the OWEN aesthetic with the help of our creative team to make the client feel exceptional in the clothes they buy and skin they live in.
 Overall, I want to bring the experience and fun back to in-store shopping in New York City,” Phillip Salem, owner.